You are here

 IT Security - This includes methods for securing electronic export controlled information:

 - Access controls (e.g., user ID/password authentication, firewall, encryption)

 - Device configuration and management

-For detailed guidance, download the Guidance for the TCP Security Worksheet.
+For detailed guidance, download the Guidance for the TCP Security Checklist.

 Conversation Security - Provide a detailed description on how to prevent conversations regarding export controlled technology from being overheard by an unauthorized person.

 Marking of export controlled technology - Properly mark/label export controlled technology.
 For more information see the Examples of Markings for Export Controlled Information, Materials and Equipment.